 Ipilimumab (Yervoy), a newer immunotherapy drug, has been shown to help some people with advanced melanoma live longer.
 It can sometimes have severe side effects, but doctors may prefer it over other treatment options, such as chemotherapy or other types of immunotherapy.
-Newer forms of immunotherapy might be even more effective, but these are only available through clinical trials at this time.
+If ipilimumab doesn’t work or stops working, pembrolizumab (Keytruda), another immunotherapy drug, may be tried.
+Other types of immunotherapy might also help, but these are only available through clinical trials at this time.

 In about half of all melanomas, the cancer cells have changes in the BRAF gene.
 If this gene change is found, treatment with newer targeted drugs such as vemurafenib (Zelboraf), dabrafenib (Tafinlar), and trametinib (Mekinist) might be helpful.
 Like ipilimumab, these drugs can help some people live longer, although they have not been shown to cure these melanomas.

 A small portion of melanomas have changes in the C-KIT gene.
 These melanomas might be helped by targeted drugs such as imatinib (Gleevec) and nilotinib (Tasigna), although, again, these drugs are not known to cure these melanomas.